adalinger/enzyme-calculator/README.md

 The implementation uses React for the frontend and no backend.
 The app is available via https://adalinger.github.io/enzyme-calculator/.

-Some inspirations were taken from https://github.com/Tugzrida/enzyme-calculator.
+Inspirations were taken from https://github.com/Tugzrida/enzyme-calculator.

 ## Available Scripts